| |

 The tinsel:

-I cut a number of pipe cleaners in half and used those half pipe cleaners to begin attaching red, white and blue tinsel garland around the outside edge of the wire wreath frame.
+I used wire cutters to cut a number of pipe cleaners in half and used those half pipe cleaners to begin attaching red, white and blue tinsel garland around the outside edge of the wire wreath frame.
+Check your local dollar store for the tinsel!

 After going all of the way around the outside of the wire frame with the tinsel garland once, I went around two more times, working toward the inside of the frame.